-Recruitment sites will send the full MRE datasets pseudoanonymised with the study number only (compliant with local data protection rules) using Motilent's cloud-based viewing and mMRI quantitation software portal.
-Motilent servers are ISO 27001 compliant and will reject incorrectly pseudoanonymised data.
-If recruitment sites prefer, they will also be permitted to transfer images for central review using CD or DVD by posting anonymised discs to the CCTU, clearly marked for the attention of the Chief Investigator [further details will be provided by the CCTU].
+Recruitment sites will send the full MRE datasets pseudoanonymised with the study number only (compliant with local data protection rules) using Motilent's cloud-based viewing and mMRI quantitation software portal, if available Motilent servers are ISO 27001 compliant and will reject incorrectly pseudoanonymised data.
+If the software portal is not available, or recruitment sites prefer, they will also be permitted to transfer images for central review using CD or DVD by posting anonymised discs to the CCTU, clearly marked for the attention of the Chief Investigator [further details will be provided by the CCTU].
 As a further alternative, anonymised scans may be uploaded to the UCL secure portal (UCL Data Safe Haven) after receiving relevant training and with the agreement of the UCL CCTU.